updated July 2021

 Ask the Next Question™

 Many people will suggest “psyching yourself up” before going into an event.
-But a much easier way is to walk in and make it all about the people you are about to meet.
+That requires a lot of energy and it isn’t always an option.
+A much easier way is to walk in and make it all about the people you are about to meet.

 As the aphorism goes, the best way to be interesting is to get interested.